Elmiron Vision Loss Lawsuit

 For a time, doctors prescribed this prescription for blood-thinning purposes.
 However, recent studies show that the medication was not remarkably successful as an anticoagulant but did cause excessive bruising in some users.

 What it was more commonly used for was addressing arthritis and interstitial cystitis.

 Arthritis happens when the cartilage around bones breaks down over a period.
 Interstitial cystitis is a chronic problem causing bladder pain.
 When IC occurs, the bladder undergoes increased pain and pressure.

 It also triggers pain in the surrounding area of the body-- sometimes referred to as bladder pain syndrome.

 What Damage Does Elmiron Cause and What Symptoms Does it Show?

 The prescription and use of Elmiron has led to several troubling complications for people across the country.
 As mentioned above, numerous patients have experienced pain in their head, stomach, and other parts of their body while on the drug.

-However, the most severe effect reportedly linked to Elmiron has been pigmentary maculopathy resulting in vision loss and blindness.
+However, the most severe effect reportedly linked to taking Elmiron has been pigmentary maculopathy resulting in an eye condition and blindness.
 Maculopathy is a term that refers to general pathological issues with the macula.

 Yet, there are some frequent symptoms that evidence maculopathy due to Elmiron.